sbcshop/PiCoder-Software/README.md

 The PiCoder is loaded with many features that are going to help you learn and explore many opportunities in the field of computer science and electronics.

+PiCoder is an all-in-one STEM learning kit that allows students to work directly with the most common hardware components used in DIY projects.
+Features the most well-known Raspberry Pi Pico, which enjoys strong community support.The most popular programming languages, Micropython, Ciruitpython, and Arduino, are supported across platforms.

+Because the lesson for the PiCoder kit is mostly based on Micropython, it is advised that you understand the very fundamentals of Python.

 ## Getting Started with PiCoder
 ### 1. How to install boot Firmware in Pico W of PiCoder kit